Glossary

 Witness

-The Rite role taken by the practitioner who places the Three Markers on the bench during the Calling of the Three Currents.
+The Rite role held by the practitioner who brought the Candidate; the Witness conducts most of the ceremony, including placing the Three Markers during the Calling of the Three Currents.

-The Witness acts in Rite §II (the Calling of the Three Currents).
+The Witness acts throughout the Rite, most visibly in Rite §II, the Calling of the Three Currents.

 See: Rite, Setting and Roles.
 See also: Candidate, Practitioner, Rite of the Open Circuit, Three Markers.